phpmyadmin/phpmyadmin/doc/config.rst

     create phpMyAdmin configuration storage in the current database or use the existing one, if already present.

+    This setting has no effect if the phpMyAdmin configuration storage database is properly created and the related configuration directives (such as :config:option:`$cfg['Servers'][$i]['pmadb']` and so on) are configured.

 .. config:option:: $cfg['NavigationLinkWithMainPanel']

     :type: boolean